KHCV (FM)

 KHCV (104.3 FM, "La Estación de la Familia Radio") is a class A radio station that broadcasts a Spanish Contemporary Christian format from Mecca, California.

 History

 On September 5, 2014, the station began broadcasting as KFUT before changing its call sign to the current KHCV on February 4, 2016.
 On September 21, 2020, CV 104.3 flipped from adult contemporary to an oldies format with no other changes.

-On August 2, 2021, KHCV changed their format from oldies to Spanish contemporary Christian, branded as "La Estación de la Familia Radio".
+On August 2, 2021, KHCV changed their format from oldies to Spanish contemporary Christian, branded as "La Estación de la Familia Radio"..
+A few years later, KHCV would switch to the Tu Familia Radio branding.